-But what exactly is the Thames Barrier, how does it work to keep people safe?
-How much do you already know about this barrier?
-Let’s take a look at a few facts about the Thames barrier which may just surprise you – even if you are local to the area!
+But what exactly is the Thames Barrier, and how does it work to keep people safe?
+How much do you already know about this Barrier?
+Let’s take a look at a few fun facts about the Thames Barrier which may just surprise you – even if you are local to the area!

 The Barrier is operated through a wing of the British government known as the Environment Agency.

-While the Thames Barrier is easily the best-known flood defence in London, it’s not the only barrier in place to help support the river and local people.
+While the Thames Barrier is easily the best-known flood defense in London, it’s not the only Barrier in place to help support the river and local people.